 An AOPN linking reactive oxygen species (ROS) production to mortality was used as the prototype for qAOPN development in this study.
-This AOPN has been submitted to the AOP repository database AOPWiki as AOP # 327-3301.
+This AOPN has been submitted to the AOP repository database AOP-Wiki as AOP:327-3301.
 The AOPN contains four linear AOPs with a common MIE (ROS production) and AO (mortality, Fig. 1).
-The supporting empirical dataset for model construction was derived from a previously published laboratory experiment, where the model aquatic crustacean Daphnia magna (14 days old females) were exposed to a gradient (0, 0.0008, 0.05, 0.1, 0.2, 0.4 w/m2) of a well-known oxidative stressor, ultraviolet B (UVB) radiation, for 2 and 7 days (Song et al., 2020).
+The supporting empirical dataset for model construction was derived from a previously published laboratory experiment, where the model aquatic crustacean Daphnia magna (14-day-old females) was exposed to a gradient (0, 0.0008, 0.05, 0.1, 0.2, 0.4 w/m2) of a well-known oxidative stressor, ultraviolet B (UVB) radiation, for 2 and 7 days (Song et al., 2020).
 The AOPN (Fig. 1) serves as a conceptual model and qualitative structure for both model construction approaches (PSEM and BN).